awslabs/project-lakechain/docs/src/content/docs/general/events.md

 ## 🧩 Composite Events

 Composite events in Lakechain represent a paradigm shift from processing singular, discrete events to managing a collection of related documents as a single, cohesive unit.
-These events are particularly useful in workflows where the relationships between documents are just as important as the documents themselves.
+These events are particularly useful in workflows where the relationship between documents are just as important as the documents themselves.

-This grouping allows multiple documents sharing a common context to be processed together, maintaining their semantic relationships throughout the pipeline.
+This grouping allows multiple documents sharing a common context to be processed together, maintaining their semantic relationship throughout the pipeline.

 <br>